 His research and teaching interests revolve around the consequences of mass imprisonment for inequality, with emphasis on families, health, and children.
 He is also interested in child welfare, especially as relates to child maltreatment and the foster care system.
 He is the 2013 recipient of the Ruth Shonle Cavan Young Scholar Award from the American Society of Criminology.
 For an online list of his publications, click here.

-Tags: Consequences of mass imprisonment for families, health and welfare of children.
+Tags: Consequences of mass imprisonment for families, health and wellbeing of children.